On 5th July 2009 our son, Adam Rogers, was killed in Blackburn town centre and our lives changed forever.

-We have set up the charity in Adam’s Memory.
+We set up the charity in Adam’s Memory.

-The Lancashire Telegraph have hleped us with the launch of the campaign and there are a number of articles available on their website.
-Look at http://www.lancashiretelegraph.co.uk/news/campaigns/every_action_has_consequences/ and you will get the articles that have been written so far.
+The Lancashire Telegraph have helped us with the launch of the campaign and there are a number of articles available on their website.
+Look at http://www.lancashiretelegraph.co.uk/news/campaigns/every_action_has_consequences/

-The launch date was the 18th of May the Telegraph wrote ...TODAY the Lancashire Telegraph launches a major anti-violence campaign in memory of Adam Rogers.
-We are standing shoulder to shoulder with Adam’s family as they set out to raise awareness of the devastating effects of spontaneous violence.
+On the launch date (18th May, 2010) the Telegraph wrote …”Today the Lancashire Telegraph launches a major anti-violence campaign in memory of Adam Rogers.
+We are standing shoulder to shoulder with Adam’s family as they set out to raise awareness of the devastating effects of spontaneous violence.”